hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ### When to use

-- Use the `Copy::Snippet` component to allow users to copy code snippets or text, such as URLs, tokens, or IDs.
+- To allow users to copy code snippets, such as URLs, tokens, IDs, etc.
-- Use when users need to extract and use specific information like API keys, configuration settings, or unique identifiers.

 ### When not to use

-- Avoid using a `Copy::Snippet` component to copy content outside its container.
+- To copy content outside its container, use [Copy Button](/components/copy/button).
-- Don’t use a `Copy::Snippet` in a code block.
-Instead, use a [Copy Button](/components/copy/button).
+- In a code block, use [Copy Button](/components/copy/button).

 ### Effective Usage